 For example, under the Soil Contamination Countermeasures Act and related regulations, landowners in Japan are responsible for removal or remedy of several hazardous substances and Brazilian environmental laws also establish rules for the proper disposal of solid wastes, including those resulting from construction work.
-In China, the Environment Protection Law sets forth the general principles for pollution controls, and the Law on Prevention and Control of Atmospheric Pollution, the Law on Prevention and Control of Environmental Pollution by Solid Waste provide more detailed rules on preventing and controlling these major types of pollutions.
+In China, the Environment Protection Law sets forth the general principles for pollution controls, and the Law on Prevention and Control of Atmospheric Pollution, the Law on Prevention and Control of Water Pollution and the Law on Prevention and Control of Environmental Pollution by Solid Waste provide more detailed rules on preventing and controlling these major types of pollutions.
 In addition, the Administration Regulations on Environmental Protection for Construction Projects and other relevant regulations of China specifically regulate environmental issues related to construction activities.